 - 1. The New York Corporation was originally formed under the name "Whitestone Holdings, Inc." - 2.
 The New York Corporation owns all of the outstanding shares of the Maryland Corporation. - 3.
-The New York Corporation is authorized to issue (a) 54,000,000 common shares, par value \$0.02 per share ("New York Common Shares"), of which 37,807,106 shares are issued and outstanding as of the date hereof and entitled to vote as a single class, and (b) 1,000,000 preferred shares, par value \$0.02 per share, of which zero (0) shares are issued and outstanding as of the date hereof.
-Prior to the effective time of the Merger (as defined below), up to 534,270 New York Common Shares may be issued upon exercise of outstanding options and up to 1,170,600 New York Common Shares may be issued upon the vesting or restricted stock awards. - 4.
-The Maryland Corporation is authorized to issue 200,000,000 shares of common stock, par value \$0.02 per share ("Maryland Common Stock"), of which 100 shares are issued and outstanding as of the date hereof and entitled to vote as a single class. - 5.
+The New York Corporation is authorized to issue (a) 54,000,000 shares of common stock, par value \$0.02 per share ("New York Common Stock"), of which [] shares are issued and outstanding as of the date hereof and entitled to vote as a single class, and (b) 1,000,000 shares of preferred stock, par value \$0.02 per share, of which zero (0) shares are issued and outstanding as of the date hereof.
+Prior to the effective time of the Merger (as defined below), up to [] shares of common stock of the New York Corporation may be issued upon exercise of outstanding options. - 4.
+The Maryland Corporation is authorized to issue 200,000,000 shares of common stock, par value \$0.02 per share ("Maryland Common Stock"), of which [] shares are issued and outstanding as of the date hereof and entitled to vote as a single class. - 5.
 At the Effective Time (as defined below), the New York Corporation shall be merged with and into the Maryland Corporation (the "Merger") and the Maryland Corporation shall continue as the surviving corporation in the Merger. - 6.
 As a result of the Merger, and effective as of the Effective Time, all of the shares of Maryland Common Stock outstanding immediately prior to the Merger shall thereupon be canceled. - 7.
-As a result of the Merger, and effective as of the Effective Time, each outstanding New York Common Share shall be converted into one share of Maryland Common Stock. - 8.
-Each holder of New York Common Shares may thereupon surrender the share certificate or certificates to the Secretary of the Maryland Corporation and shall be entitled to receive in exchange therefor a certificate or certificates representing the number of shares of Maryland Common Stock into which the shares of New York Common Shares theretofore represented by a certificate or certificates so surrendered shall have been converted. - 9.
-Each outstanding and unexercised option to purchase New York Common Shares which has an exercise price, as of the close of business on the Business Day immediately prior to the Effective Time, that is less than the Per-Share Price, as defined below (each, an "In-the-Money Option"), shall be treated in the Merger as follows: - (a) if such In-the-Money Option has not otherwise become fully vested and exercisable prior to the Effective Time, such In-the-Money Option shall become fully vested and exercisable as of the close of business on the calendar day immediately preceding the Effective Time; - (b) each In-the-Money Option issued and outstanding immediately prior to the Effective Time (including, for the avoidance of doubt, the In-the-Money Options that have become vested and exercisable pursuant to the foregoing Section 9(a)), shall be deemed as of such time to have been irrevocably exercised in full by means of a "cashless" exercise pursuant to which the New York Corporation, when issuing the New York Common Shares upon exercise, will withhold from such issuance New York Common Shares with an aggregate value (when valued at the Per-Share Price (as defined below)) equal to the sum of (x) the aggregate exercise price payable upon such exercise, in lieu of the payment by the holder of such exercise price in cash, and (y) any applicable tax withholding;
+As a result of the Merger, and effective as of the Effective Time, each outstanding share of New York Common Stock shall be converted into one share of Maryland Common Stock. - 8.
+Each holder of New York Common Stock may thereupon surrender the share certificate or certificates to the Secretary of the Maryland Corporation and shall be entitled to receive in exchange therefor a certificate or certificates representing the number of shares of Maryland Common Stock into which the shares of New York Common Stock theretofore represented by a certificate or certificates so surrendered shall have been converted. - 9.
+Each outstanding and unexercised option to purchase New York Common Stock which has an exercise price, as of the close of business on the Business Day immediately prior to the Effective Time, that is less than the Per-Share Price, as defined below (each, an "In-the-Money Option"), shall be treated in the Merger as follows: - (a) if such In-the-Money Option has not otherwise become fully vested and exercisable prior to the Effective Time, such In-the-Money Option shall become fully vested and exercisable as of the close of business on the calendar day immediately preceding the Effective Time; - (b) each In-the-Money Option issued and outstanding immediately prior to the Effective Time (including, for the avoidance of doubt, the In-the-Money Options that have become vested and exercisable pursuant to the foregoing Section 9(a)), shall be deemed as of such time to have been irrevocably exercised in full by means of a "cashless" exercise pursuant to which the New York Corporation, when issuing shares of the New York Common Stock upon exercise, will withhold from such issuance shares of New York Common Stock with an aggregate value (when valued at the Per-Share Price (as defined below)) equal to the sum of (x) the aggregate exercise price payable upon such exercise, in lieu of the payment by the holder of such exercise price in cash, and (y) any applicable tax withholding;